Eng-OmarSalem/HR-Dashboard/README.md

 - **Table Calculations** — `RANK()`, `WINDOW_MAX()`, `TOTAL()`
 - **Filter Actions** — a seven-category panel (demographic, geographic, role, salary, status, tenure, employee ID)
 - **Geographic Mapping** — a built-in state-level map for headcount by location

 ---

+## 🔮 Possible Extensions

+- Add a rolling 12-month **attrition-rate trend line** (vs. the current year-by-year bar) to catch early warning signs faster
+- Layer in **manager/reporting-line data** to analyze span of control and team-level attrition
+- Add a **compensation-benchmarking view** against external market data by job title
+- Publish to **Tableau Server/Cloud** with row-level security so each department head only sees their own team

+---